69 Stylish Backyard Ideas for a Dreamy Retreat

 If I had to add something extra to the sculpture, I think putting a light at the bottom would really make it pop.
 Just a little spotlight can take something plain and make it look like it belongs in a fancy museum, especially when the room is dark.

-Elevated Wooden Decks With Chic Furnishings
+Chic Furnishings for Elevated Wooden Decks

 Adding some height to your backyard not only makes it look fancier but also gives it a more interesting layout.
 I personally enjoy how you can create separate areas for relaxing or dining with nice views by building raised wooden decks.
 A well-made deck not only looks nice but also becomes a focal point for decorating and entertaining.